-- ZWEAD_EXTERNAL_STATIC_DEF_DIRECTORIES: Full USS path to the directory that contains static API Mediation Layer .yml definition files.
-For more information, see Add a definition in the API Mediation Layer in the Zowe runtime on page 317.
+- ZWEAD\EXTERNAL\STATIC\DEF\DIRECTORIES: Full USS path to the directory that contains static API Mediation Layer .yml definition files.
+For more information, see Add a definition in the API Mediation Layer in the Zowe runtime on page 326.
 Multiple paths should be semicolon separated.
-This value allows a Zowe instance to be configured so that the API Mediation Layer can be extended by third party REST API and web UI servers. - EXTERNAL_COMPONENTS: For third-party extenders to add the full path to the directory that contains their component lifecycle scripts.
-For more information, see Zowe extensions on page 388.
+This value allows a Zowe instance to be configured so that the API Mediation Layer can be extended by third party REST API and web UI servers. - EXTERNAL\COMPONENTS: For third-party extenders to add the full path to the directory that contains their component lifecycle scripts.
+For more information, see Zowe lifecycle Zowe extensions.